k2view-academy/K2View-Academy/articles/TDM/tdm_gui/TDM_Task_Execution_Flows_APIs/10_retention_period_options.md

 The API also returns the maximum number of days that can be set for the following activities:

-- **maxRetentionPeriodForTesters** - the maximum retention period of the extracted LUIs if the tester does not select the 'Do not Delete' option.
+- **maxRetentionPeriodForTesters** - the maximum retention period of the extracted LUIs in case a tester does not select the 'Do not Delete' option.
 - **maxReservationPeriodForTesters** - the maximum reservation period for which a tester can reserve entities on the testing environment.

 ### API Input